amritamaz/dreu-blog/_posts/2013-08-9-week-nine.md

 category: weekly log
 ---

+## Day 3 (8/7):
+  + Not much got done today, unfortunately.
+This morning I spoke to Dr. Bahar about the problem with the Schmitt trigger gates for higher-fan-in gates and what our options were.
+  She explained to me why we couldn't really afford to go higher than 2 inputs on the schmitt trigger gates because the additional sets of transistors would result in it becoming too high of a stack to meet our area constraints.
+We decided the best option would be to just make standard versions of the 3 and 4 input gates, and just discard implications that have those larger gates in them.
+Another option would be to convert it to 2-input like we'd been doing, and it might be interesting to try both options and see how that goes.
+  + We also had a photoshoot today!
+That was exciting and awkward.
+A photographer from the Engineering school came and took pictures of us doing tech-y things (pointing at slides, looking at a computer, etc).
+  + Then I sat down to look at simulations and choose the best chains to doubly reinforce.
+  When I ssh'd in, it was moving very slowly and then I saw it wouldn't let me copy a new file.
+Why?
+  I had apparently exceeded my disk quota.
+I checked and realized the data folder that we use for simulations had exceeded our quota by about 50GB, and deleted as many of the old simulations as I could to ameliorate.
+At one point I tried to move everything into my home directory, but that only has 10 GB of space, so that didn't work either.
+I spent some time reading the CCV manuals and things but the fact of the matter was that there are a lot of old simulations that I don't feel comfortable deleting, and what probably happened was the larger simulations were made before and we exceeded our grace period so now the system was just refusing to let me do anything until I deleted 30 GB of material I didn't feel comfortable deleting.
+So I contacted Marco and hopefully this will get resolved.
+  But now I can't even look at the sims so that's not exciting.

 ## Day 2 (8/6):
   + I carefully chose sets of chains for rd73 and misex1 that properly demonstrated many different types of chains (length, activation, etc) and hopefully they will